 Both sides are big, rich and clear, and both were showing us pretty much everything that’s good about a vintage symphonic recording.

 To get the chorus to play cleanly right to the very end is difficult for any vinyl pressing and this one is no exception.
 The chorus should play mostly without distortion or congestion even in the loudest parts, but we can’t say there won’t be a trace of one or both.

 Production and Engineering

-JAMES WALKER was the producer, ROY WALLACE the engineer for these sessions from April of 1959 in Geneva’s glorious sounding VICTORIA HALL.
+James Walker was the producer, Roy Wallace the engineer for these sessions from April of 1959 in Geneva’s glorious Victoria Hall.
 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.

-It’s as wide, deep and three-dimensional as any, which is of course all to the good, but what makes the sound of these recordings so special is the weight and power of the brass, combined with timbral accuracy of the instruments in every section.
+It’s as wide, deep and three-dimensional as any, which is of course all to the good, but what makes the sound of these recordings so special is the weight and power of the brass, combined with unerring timbral accuracy of the instruments in every section of the orchestra.

 The best pressings from the Readers Digest set with Leibowitz conducting were passable but no match for Ansermet and the wonderful hall the legendary Orchestre De La Suisse Romande recorded in, with Kenneth Wilkinson running the show no less.

 In 1972 the engineering team of Gordon Parry and Kenneth Wilkinson recorded a Ninth with Solti and the CSO for Decca.
 We have a number of copies and hope to do a shootout with them soon.
 My initial impression is that they are potentially very good sounding pressings but not quite in the top tier for sound compared to this Ansermet from 1960.

 The ’60 Decca/London cycle with Schmidt-Isserstedt and the Vienna Phil has sounded flat and modern to us on every pressing we have played.
 We no longer bother with them.